Financial Aid / FAFSA

 • What state grants are available?

-The state offers various grants and financial aid options.
+New York State offers various grants and financial aid options.
 To be eligible a student must complete the FAFSA and NYS TAP applications.
 Detailed instructions for those applications are found at the Applying for Financial Aid webpage.

 A listing of the various types of grants and financial aid programs are found at our Financial Aid Programs section.